 open/close all folders

-- One of the Sci-fi Channel's ads featured a woman playing with her pet.
-Said pet—presumably extraterrestrial—had a vaguely Chihuahua-like overall appearance, large batlike ears, huge expressive eyes, an extremely long striped tufted tail, and a long forked tongue that it used to daintily touch the tongue of its owner.
+- One of the Sci-fi Channel's ads features a woman playing with her pet.
+Said pet—presumably extraterrestrial—looks vaguely like a hairless Sphynx cat, with large batlike ears, huge expressive eyes, an extremely long striped tufted tail, and a long forked tongue that it uses to daintily touch the tongue of its owner.

 Anime and Manga

 - Plue from Rave Master/Groove Adventure Rave.
 He's something like a snowman crossed with a dog.
 The theme song identifies him as a "carrot-nosed" dog.
-You know it was thought up when the creators were high if even they don't know what he is.
+By Word of God, Plue was actually an old drawing of the manga's creator from when he was a kid.
+Rave was made out of desire to draw a shounen manga starring said creature.
+Even then, the creator can't remember if he intended to draw a dog or what.

 - In Fairy Tail, from the same writer of Rave Master, Plue is the Canis Minor Zodiac summon.
 What this means is debatable, since nobody but himself and the summon system believes he's a dog, and he doesn't even trigger the caniphobia of Happy.
 Happy himself falls into this trope, being a blue-furred, tuft-tailed, flat-toothed, oft-bipedal winged cat.